-The stakes are too large – especially when the various payment channels, vendors, taxes, etc. are taken into account.
+The stakes are high – especially when the various payment channels, vendors, taxes, etc. are taken into account.
 One of the main strengths of Tally is its simplicity and power.
 Despite being almost 40 years old, the software has managed to stay current on all kinds of policy changes.
 It can also work with technological upgrades like UPI payments.

 Today, businesses all over India, South Asia, Central Asia, and the Middle East and Africa use Tally as their primary accounting software.
-Lately, the conglomerate has made its way into the world of resource planning.
+Lately, the software has made its way into the world of resource planning.

 To suit the high velocity requirements of modern businesses, Tally teamed up with Amazon Web Services in 2022 to make the Tally Prime software suite available to users over the internet.